Visit Andalucia Logo

 Visit Andaucia Best Travel Platform Spain

-By Nick Nutter | Updated 28 Dec 2022 | Andalucia | Events | Login to add to YOUR Favourites Favourites Icon or Read Later
+By Nick Nutter | Updated 3 Jan 2024 | Andalucia | Events | Login to add to YOUR Favourites Favourites Icon or Read Later

-Procession of the Three Kings Procession of the Three Kings
+This article has been visited 2,174 times Procession of the Three Kings Procession of the Three Kings

 Procession of the Three Kings

-Three Kings – Epiphany – Los Reyes Mago
+Three Kings – Epiphany – Los Reyes Mago in Andalucia

-The suspense starts at dusk on the 5th January when just about every hamlet, village, town and city, have cabalgata, parades, when the three Kings parade through the streets, on foot or on the back of decorated lorries.
+The suspense starts at dusk on 5 January when just about every hamlet, village, town and city, have cabalgata, parades, when the three Kings parade through the streets, on foot or on the back of decorated lorries.
 I actually witnessed one, many years ago, where the Kings were on real camels.
 The Kings toss sweets to the children as they pass.

 Back home, the children are supposed to leave their shoes at the door to receive their gifts, presumably after the Kings have done their rounds with sweets.

-The following day, the 6th January, starts with a breakfast of Roscón de Reyes, three Kings cake.
+The following day, 6 January, starts with a breakfast of Roscón de Reyes, three Kings cake.
 This sweet bread, decorated with dried fruits and sugar, is sold in huge numbers from bakers and supermarkets during the early days of January.
 Then the families gather for another extended Christmas lunch and the exchange of gifts.

 Did the 3 Wise Men Come from Andalucia?

-Pope Benedict XVI, was elected in 2005 and retired in 2013.
-He holds a number of records, he is the first pope to resign since Gregory XII in 1415, and the first to do so on his own initiative since Celestine V in 1294.
-On the 4th September 2020, Benedict XVI became the longest-lived person to have held the office of pope, at 93 years, 4 months, 16 days, surpassing Leo XIII, who died in 1903.
-He is particularly loved by Andalucians because he proclaimed that the Three Wise Men came from Andalucia.
-Well, he should know.
+Pope Benedict XVI was elected in 2005 and retired in 2013.
+He holds a number of records: he is the first pope to resign since Gregory XII in 1415, and the first to do so on his own initiative since Celestine V in 1294.
+On 4 September 2020, Benedict XVI became the longest-lived person to have held the office of pope, at 93 years, 4 months, 16 days, surpassing Leo XIII, who died in 1903.

 Three Kings Parade in Almeria

-The Three Kings Parade in Almeria starts about 7pm from Rambla Obispo Orbera.
+The Three Kings Parade in Almeria starts about 7.00pm from Rambla Obispo Orbera.

 Three Kings Parade in Cádiz